apb9717/week1-data-feature/README.md

 # Prerequisites
 Python 3.x
 API keys for both balldontlie and Dept. of Education College Scorecard, added to **Secrets** in Google Colab.

+# Notes
+If I were to go back and try and improve this program, I would most likely try to use some sort of database of the true "main campuses" of state schools to avoid running into issues with data accuracy.
+There is technically nothing wrong with the information returned (it's all true!), but it becomes a lot less helpful if you're looking for UMD and you get UMGC which is essentially an online for-profit school that does not have basketball.
+More familiarity with the dataset itself would have helped with troubleshooting this.